$86,581

 Student Enrollment for MBA Programs in Technology

-The MBA program with the lowest student enrollment that offers an MBA in Science and Technology is 6 from The University of Akron.
-The MBA program with the highest student enrollment offering an MBA in Science and Technology is Highest: 2,102 from University of Southern California.
-The average student enrollment from all universities that offer an MBA in Science and Technology is 308.
+The MBA program with the lowest student enrollment that offers an MBA in Science and Technology is 6 from Northwestern State University of Louisiana.
+The MBA program with the highest student enrollment offering an MBA in Science and Technology is Highest: 2,012 from Duke University.
+The average student enrollment from all universities that offer an MBA in Science and Technology is 474.

 10 MBA Technology Programs with the Highest Student Enrollment